 Franz Märtirer (1981), precision mechanic, in recognition of his exemplary and selfless performance of his duties at the Institute of Physics.
 Among other contributions, he developed experimental arrays for physicists and other researchers.

 Karl Theodor Vogel (1977), senior publisher and associate of Vogel-Medien GmbH & Co.
 KG, Würzburg, for his financial and non-financial support of the publication of scientific series.

 "Bene Merenti" in Bronze

 Spent 37 years in the International Office, which he also ran from 1981.
-He devoted a lot of his time to looking after foreign students at the university.
-He was very keen to make sure all parties got involved and worked together: the central administration, the immigration authorities, the student union, the student council, and the language center.
-He transformed the International Office into the service organization it is today for foreign guests.
+He devoted a lot of his time to looking after foreign students at the University.
+He was very keen to make sure all parties got involved and worked together: Central Administration, Aliens Registration Authorities, Studentenwerk, Student Representation and Language Centre (ZfS).
+He transformed the International Office into the service organisation it is today for foreign guests.

-Rudolf Wachter was part of the University's Central Administration from 1967 to 2008, with long terms at the Examination Office, the Personnel Department, and at the Central Office (subsequently renamed the Presidential Office and now operating as the Department of Central Services).
+Rudolf Wachter was part of the University's Central Administration from 1967 to 2008, with long terms at the Examination Office, the Human Resources Department, and at the Central Office (subsequently re-named Präsidialkanzlei and now operating as the Department of Central Services).
 During his long career, Rudolf Wachter acquired vast stores of detailed knowledge about the University, which won him his reputation as "the living encyclopedia of the University."

 Marianne Peterek (1988), Assertive and committed, she spent 40 years working at the Administration Department of the University Clinic and Polyclinic for Dental, Oral and Maxillary Medicine.